 I started racing in April 2009- that First Race Ever was a hilly trail 5K, but as soon as I crossed that finish line, I was hooked.

-1) I love racing because races allow me to set a plan and accomplish my goals.
+1) Races allow me to set a plan and accomplish my goals.

 When I sign up for a race I immediately create a training calendar, working backwards from the longest run date (the longest pre-race run being 3 weeks prior for a full, 2 weeks prior for a half and one week prior for the shorter distances).